|

 ->

 These two photos are of a crystal from TCR (Photo Dr. D., crystal 3 cm long).
-Note the elongated prismatic habit like the above crystal.
+Note the elongated prismatic habit like the "hawk nose" crystal.
 In addition there is a single termination face that is enlarged (see the black arrows) on both terminations of this crystal.
+This crystal is double terminated and clear, but should it be called a "HerkimerDiamond"?

 <-